bennetthermanoff/portfolio/src/Content/markdown/chocBoard.md

 ![photo](https://github.com/xpsKING/portfolio/raw/master/src/Content/markdown/images/pcb.png)

 I purchased diodes, microprocessors (nice!nano), batteries, switches, caps, and screens (nice!view) for my PCB and got to work soldering everything together at the MakerSpace.
 There is a good amount of surface mount components, measuring only a couple millimeters long, so it was excellent practice for my soldering skills.
 My favorite part of the keyboard is the firmware.
-Uniquely, I have created my own custom version of ZMK, a wireless keyboard firmware, to add configuration for chocBoard and its various features.
-I have published this firmware and every other aspect of chocBoard’s design on my GitHub account.
+I have created my own custom version of ZMK, a wireless keyboard firmware based on Zephyr, to add configuration for chocBoard and its various features.
+I have my fork of ZMK and every other aspect of chocBoard’s design on my GitHub account.

 ![photo](https://github.com/xpsKING/portfolio/raw/master/src/Content/markdown/images/chocGif.gif)